-12.1 Candidates requiring an enquiry (re-mark) or an enquiry and feedback on their examination paper should contact their APP and request a Diploma Enquiry and Feedback Form.
+- 12.1 Candidates requiring an enquiry (re-mark) or an enquiry and feedback on their examination paper should contact their APP and request a Diploma Enquiry and Feedback Form.
 An enquiry with feedback can only be requested for fail grades.
-The form must be completed and submitted to WSET Awards along with the appropriate fee within 15 working days of the issue of results by WSET Awards to the APP.
-Any request received outside this time-frame will not be reviewed.
-Enquiries and feedbacks will be issued within 12 weeks of receipt by WSET Awards.

-12.2 Any candidate dissatisfied with the result of an enquiry of an examination paper should contact the APP and request an Appeal against Enquiry Application Form, which must be completed and returned to WSET Awards, together with the appropriate fee, no more than 10 working days following notification of the enquiry decision.
+The form must be completed and submitted to WSET along with the appropriate fee within 15 working days of the issue of results by WSET to the APP.
+Any request received outside this time-frame will not be reviewed. - 12.2 Any candidate dissatisfied with the result of an enquiry of an examination paper should contact the APP and request an Appeal against Enquiry Application Form, which must be completed and returned to WSET, together with the appropriate fee, no more than 10 working days following notification of the enquiry decision.
 Appeals received outside this time-frame will not be reviewed.
-Appeals will be issued within 12 weeks of receipt by WSET Awards.